bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 The device discovery flow is as follows:
 - The client calls this method, and waits for a status.
-- The server starts the device discovery, and immediately returns an [OK](#3321-ok) response if the discovery has started, or an [Error](#3322-error), if the discovery stopped with errors
+- The daemon starts the device discovery, and immediately returns an [OK](#3321-ok) response if the discovery has started, or an [Error](#3322-error), if the discovery stopped with errors
 - Once the discovery is in progress:
   - An [Adapter Event](#3332-adapter-event) must be sent with the **event_action** as **updated** and the **Discovering** property set to true.